 |Parent: Golden Retriever - heavy shedding (Gh)||PlGh|

-What are the chances?
+What Are the Chances?

 Think of yourself and your siblings as an example.
 Your mom may have blonde hair, and your dad may have dark brown hair.
 Yet, you may have light brown hair, while your sister got mom’s blonde hair and your brother got dad’s dark brown hair.

 |F1b Goldendoodle||Parent: Poodle - light shedding (Pl)|

-|Parent: F1 Goldendoodle - heavy shedding (1h)||PlGh|
+|Parent: F1 Goldendoodle - heavy shedding (1h)||Pl-1h|

-|Parent: F1 Goldendoodle - somewhere-in-between shedding (1m) (most likely)||Pl1m|
+|Parent: F1 Goldendoodle - somewhere-in-between shedding (1m) (most likely)||Pl-1m|

-|Parent: F1 Goldendoodle - light shedding (1l)||Pl1l|
+|Parent: F1 Goldendoodle - light shedding (1l)||Pl-1l|

-What are the chances?
+What Are the Chances?

 How to Manage Goldendoodle Shedding

-In any case, goldendoodle shedding is definitely manageable.
-If you find your nose a little too runny or clothes a little too hairy, it’s a great idea to start practicing good grooming on your goldendoodle.
-Honestly, you should settle for nothing less than daily brushing.
+In any case, Goldendoodle shedding is definitely manageable.
+If you find your nose a little too runny or clothes a little too hairy, it’s a great idea to start practicing good grooming on your Goldendoodle.

-Some quick goldendoodle shedding prevention grooming tips include:
+Some quick Goldendoodle shedding prevention grooming tips include:

 - Use a shed control shampoo when you bathe her.
 We recommend this one.

-- Make sure your goldendoodle gets haircuts often.
+- Make sure your Goldendoodle gets haircuts often.

-If you already have a goldendoodle, how is yours when it comes to shedding?
+If you have a Goldendoodle, how is he/she when it comes to shedding?
 Join the discussion by leaving a comment below!